attavit14203638/transformer-tree-survey/README.md

-# Transformer-Based Approaches for Tree Extraction: A Systematic Review
+# Transformer-Based Tree Extraction from Remote Sensing Imagery: A Systematic Review

 > Supplementary resource repository for our systematic literature review on transformer-based models applied to tree extraction from remote sensing imagery.